-Abstract:
+Abstract

-In the rapidly advancing economic and technological landscape, the importance of ethical considerations in individual decision-making has gained unprecedented attention.
-The absolute authority held by one party in certain businesses, such as participatory budgeting and financial consulting, emphasize the significance of ethical decisionmaking.
-The goal of this research is to investigate the extent to which individuals' guilt aversion influences their financial behavior while taking into account their ethical ideologies.
-This approach aims to address the research gap concerning the oversight of individual's personal attitude towards ethics while studying guilt aversion.
-The study population comprised of undergraduate students at the University of Tabriz and a sample of 52 participants was selected through a random method.
-The sample was then divided into two groups: dictators and receivers, and their behavior was studied in a laboratory environment.
-A combination of active observation and questionnaire methods were employed to collect data.
-The results suggest that guilt aversion does not have a significant impact on individuals' financial behavior, but ethical ideologies moderate the relationship between guilt aversion and financial behavior.
+Article History Received: 2023-08-08 Accepted: 2024-01-12 Published online: 2024-10-25 In the rapidly advancing economic and technological landscape, the importance of ethical considerations in individual decision-making has gained unprecedented attention.
+The absolute authority held by one party in certain business contexts, such as participatory budgeting and financial consulting, emphasizes the significance of ethical decision-making.
+This research aims to investigate how individuals' guilt aversion influences their financial behavior while also considering the moderating role of their ethical ideologies.
+This approach addresses the research gap regarding the oversight of individuals' personal attitudes toward ethics when studying guilt aversion.
+The study population was comprised of undergraduate students at the University of Tabriz, and a sample of 52 participants was selected using a random sampling method.
+The sample was then divided into two groups, dictators and receivers, and their behavior was examined.
+A combination of active observation and questionnaire methods was employed to collect data.
+The results suggest that while guilt aversion does not significantly impact individuals' financial behavior, ethical ideologies moderate the relationship between guilt aversion and financial behavior.